00:00 / 00:00

-Renal clearance describes the volume of plasma completely cleared of a substance by the kidneys per unit time.
-A higher renal clearance suggests the substance may be cleared almost completely in one pass through the kidneys while a low value describes a substance that may not be eliminated by the kidneys at all.
-Typically this is calculated by multiplying the volume of urine by the concentration of a substance in the urine, divided by the concentration of the substance in plasma (mg/mL).
+Renal clearance is the rate at which certain substances are removed from the plasma by the kidneys.
+It helps to measure how well the kidneys are filtering waste products from the blood.
+A higher renal clearance suggests the substance may be cleared almost completely in one pass through the kidneys, whereas a low value suggests that a substance may not be eliminated by the kidneys at all.
+In calculations, the renal clearance (C) of a substance x �, will be directly proportional to the urine concentration of the substance x ([U]x) and the urine flow rate (V), and inversely proportional to x's plasma concentration ([P]x): C=[U]x V[P]x

 Copyright © 2023 Elsevier, its licensors, and contributors.
 All rights are reserved, including those for text and data mining, AI training, and similar technologies.

 USMLE® is a joint program of the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).
 COMLEX-USA® is a registered trademark of The National Board of Osteopathic Medical Examiners, Inc. NCLEX-RN® is a registered trademark of the National Council of State Boards of Nursing, Inc. Test names and other trademarks are the property of the respective trademark holders.
 None of the trademark holders are endorsed by nor affiliated with Osmosis or this website.